Equipe Matra Sports: Motorsports history

-Matra V12s powered the Shadow DN7 car in two races of the season and then cars built and entered by the Ligier Formula 1 team from –, and again (under the name Talbot Ligier) from -, winning three races (the 1977 Swedish Grand Prix, 1981 Austrian Grand Prix and 1981 Canadian Grand Prix).
-Jacques Laffite´s victory at the 1977 Swedish Grand Prix was the first Formula One victory for a French-licensed team and a French engine, as well as the first all-French victory in the Formula One World Championship.
+Matra V12s powered the Shadow DN7 car in two races of the season and then cars built and entered by the Ligier Formula 1 team in –, and again (under the name Talbot Ligier) in –, winning three races (the 1977 Swedish Grand Prix, 1981 Austrian Grand Prix and 1981 Canadian Grand Prix).
+Jacques Laffite's victory at the 1977 Swedish Grand Prix was the first Formula One victory for a French-licensed team and a French engine, as well as the first all-French victory in the Formula One World Championship.

 The company was also successful in endurance racing with cars powered by their V12 engine.
 The sportscar racing team was based at first at Vélizy-Villacoublay and then moved to Le Castellet, near Marseille, France.

-The Matra MS670 car won the 24 Hours of Le Mans in 1972, 1973, and 1974.
-It also delivered the World Championship for Makes (in the category of sports prototypes) to Matra in both 1973 and 1974 seasons.
+The Matra MS670 sports prototype won the 24 Hours of Le Mans in 1972, 1973, and 1974.
+It also delivered the World Championship for Makes to Matra in both 1973 and 1974 seasons.